Chan9390/aws-mfa-enforce/README.md

 - an AWS account and access keys must be setup under the default profile within `~/.aws/credentials`
 - Serverless Framework installed and setup on your machine - https://serverless.com/framework/docs/providers/aws/guide/installation/

+## How to remove it (if necessary) ?

+Goto https://console.aws.amazon.com/iam/home?#/groups/MFA-enforced and remove all users from the group.
+Then to remove the complete serverless function execute `sls remove`.

 ----